cL4ssiK/SpeedTester/README.md

 NOTE!
 - Differing from scematic presented, you can use usb port to power on the microcontroller.
 - Many arduino boards (if not all) have build in pull-up resistors.
 This variation is presented in variations section.

-## Usage
-1. Build the circuit presented in scematics.
-2. Open speedtester.ino in arduino IDE.
-3. Connect arduino to the computer via USB cable
-4. Press the upload button in the IDE.

-After successful upload all leds blink three times to indicate game is about to begin.
-If you want to play again, either unplug and replug the power source, or press reset button logated in the arduino board.
+TBA

 ## Software
 If you think for a while how single thread program is run, it raises an issue.
 How is it possible to time listening correctly for each button while running the program?